undeMalum/portfolio/content/posts/resource-center/index.md

 +++

 # What is this project about?
-The project is called [Computer Science Resource Center](https://bprzybylski.github.io/IB-CS-GeS/) (we're working on the name).
-As you may infer from the name, it's dedicated to computer science, specifically to IBDP course.
+The project is called [Computer Science Resource Center](https://bprzybylski.github.io/IB-CS-GeS/) (we're working on something more subtle).
+As you may infer from the name, it's dedicated to computer science, specifically to [IBDP CS course](https://www.ibo.org/programmes/diploma-programme/curriculum/sciences/computer-science/).
 You can find there the decent overview of the course, including things like: grade boundaries, resources, the description of each assessment component, and the latest news.

-Initially, the website was created by [Mr. Bartłomiej Przybylski](https://bap.faculty.wmi.amu.edu.pl/en/) to enhance the communication between the teacher and students.
-Therefore, after he left our school, this purpose stopped making any sense - it needed to be rethought.
-This is the moment when I show up.
+Initially, the website was created by [Mr. Bartłomiej Przybylski](https://bap.faculty.wmi.amu.edu.pl/en/) to enhance the communication between hinm and students.
+Therefore, after he left our school, this purpose no longer made any sense - it needed to be rethought.
+This was the moment when I showed up.

-Considering how useful this website is, I came up an idea of sharing it with wider audience.
-I wanted to revive it and take control over management.
-I had two possibilities to achieve this goal: either to wait for the owner of the [Github repository](https://github.com/bprzybylski/IB-CS-GeS) (where the website is hosted) to merge my changes each time I added something new, or to ask for the permission for editing the repository which means being a co-owner.
-Fortunately, I met Mr Przybylski at UAM (during [Noc Naukowców](https://www.poznan.nocnaukowcow.pl)) and received the desired permission from him.
+Considering how useful this website is, I came up with an idea of sharing it with wider audience.
+I wanted to revive the center and take control over its management.
+I had two possibilities to achieve this goal: either to wait for the owner of the [Github repository](https://github.com/bprzybylski/IB-CS-GeS) (where the website is hosted) to merge my changes each time I added something new, or to ask for the permission for editing the repository which meant being a co-owner.
+Fortunately, I met Mr Przybylski at UAM (during [Noc Naukowców](https://www.poznan.nocnaukowcow.pl)) and could take the latter option and received the desired permission from him.

 Having explained the background story, I would like now to discuss what I have _done_ over the year and then proceed to what I _plan_ to improve in the near future.